eradiate/eradiate/docs/generate/templates/srf.rst

 Spectral response functions
 ===========================

-A spectral response function dataset provides tabulated values of the spectral response of a radiometric instrument.
+A spectral response function (SRF) dataset provides tabulated values of the spectral response of a radiometric instrument.
-Eradiate's built-in particle SRF datasets are managed by the data store (see :ref:`sec-data-intro` for details).
+Eradiate's built-in SRF datasets are managed by the data store (see :ref:`sec-data-intro` for details).

 Format